3 new supermarkets coming to Charleston area in new year; new downtown restaurant to open

 What's cooking?

-The menu will include Spanish and Portuguese dishes, including pintxos (bite-size snacks to share), tapas and entrees.
+The menu will include Spanish and Portuguese dishes, including pintxos (or shareable bite-size snacks), tapas and entrees.

-Hours of operation will at first be for dinner from 5-10 p.m.
+Hours of operation will at first be for dinner from 5 to 10 p.m.
 Monday through Saturday, with a lunch menu phased in over time, according to Thomas.

 Bed time